New hub will bring magic of Imagine RIT to campus every day

 “We realized many years ago that if we want a 24/7, lively, urbanistic-feeling community, it’s up to us to build it,” said James Yarrington, RIT university architect and director of planning and design services.

 Envisioned by RIT President David Munson Jr. as the new epicenter on campus, the complex will reverberate daily with the hum of the Imagine RIT: Creativity and Innovation Festival.

 The details are still in flux, but an emphasis on visible workspaces will showcase creative projects and collaborations currently hidden behind brick walls.
 Transparent spaces will highlight student project teams and demonstration studios for the arts.
-Other possibilities include a black-box theater with approximately 200 seats and large flexible classrooms for group activities.
+Other possibilities include a black-box theater and large flexible classrooms for group activities.

 The complex will reflect the eclectic interests of RIT’s student body.
 Visitors to campus will be able to “understand RIT in 15 minutes,” Munson said.
 “We need something that is emblematic of our university and which explains visually how we are distinctive.
 It will represent who we are to ourselves and the outside world.”